Distributed-element model: Resistivity measurements

 Fig. 3.
 Simplified arrangement for measuring the resistivity of a bulk material with surface probes.

 In many situations, it is desired to measure resistivity of bulk material by applying an electrode array at the surface.
 Amongst the fields that use this technique are geophysics (because it avoids having to dig into the substrate) and the semiconductor industry (for the similar reason that it is non-intrusive) for testing bulk silicon wafers.
-The basic arrangement is shown in figure 3, although normally, more electrodes would be used.
+The basic arrangement is shown in Figure 3, although normally, more electrodes would be used.
 To form a relationship between the voltage and current measured on the one hand, and the material's resistivity on the other, it is necessary to apply the distributed-element model by considering the material to be an array of infinitesimal resistor elements.
 Unlike the transmission line example, the need to apply the distributed-element model arises from the geometry of the setup, and not from any wave propagation considerations.

 The model used here needs to be truly 3-dimensional (transmission line models are usually described by elements of a one-dimensional line).
 It is also possible that the resistances of the elements will be functions of the coordinates, indeed, in the geophysical application, it may well be that regions of changed resistivity are the very things that it is desired to detect.

 Inductor windings

 Fig. 4.
 A possible distributed-element model of an inductor.
 A more accurate model will also require series resistance elements with the inductance elements.

 Another example where a simple one-dimensional model will not suffice is the windings of an inductor.
 Coils of wire have capacitance between adjacent turns (and more remote turns as well, but the effect progressively diminishes).
-For a single-layer solenoid, the distributed capacitance will mostly lie between adjacent turns, as shown in figure 4, between turns T_{1} and T_{2}, but for multiple-layer windings and more accurate models distributed capacitance to other turns must also be considered.
+For a single-layer solenoid, the distributed capacitance will mostly lie between adjacent turns, as shown in Figure 4, between turns T_{1} and T_{2}, but for multiple-layer windings and more accurate models distributed capacitance to other turns must also be considered.
 This model is fairly difficult to deal with in simple calculations and, for the most part, is avoided.
 The most common approach is to roll up all the distributed capacitance into one lumped element in parallel with the inductance and resistance of the coil.
-This lumped model works successfully at low frequencies but falls apart at high frequencies where the usual practice is to simply measure (or specify) an overall Q for the inductor without associating a specific equivalent circuit.
+This lumped model works successfully at low frequencies but falls apart at high frequencies where the usual practice is to simply measure (or specify) an overall Q factor for the inductor without associating a specific equivalent circuit.